-Historical romance author Anne Gracie blogs on writing, life, dogs, procrastination, stories, and other things.
+The old blog of historical romance author Anne Gracie — on writing, life, dogs, procrastination, stories, and other things.

 Sunday, January 4, 2015

 A few weeks ago, a friend was given a pile of peppermint tea branches and she was drying them to make tea from the leaves.
 I wondered whether it might take from a cutting, so I begged a sprig from her.
 I wasn't sure it would work -- they'd been picked a couple of days earlier and the leaves were well wilted.

 But I broke the twiggy bit in half and shoved the pieces in a pot, and nipped the growing tip out and because it was too small to make tea from, I popped it in a tiny glass.
 And lo! they're all growing.
 In the photo above, all those bright green leaves are new.
 You can just see a couple of the darker ones underneath.

 The pot ones are doing so well, and even the little growing tip in a tiny glass has sprouted roots -- - you can just see them in the pic below.
 I'm so pleased.
 This isn't like the ordinary soft mint plant I've grown before, and it's delicious as a tea.

 I always get a kick out of growing things I can use.
 Do you like mint or herbal tea?
 Or grow things to eat?